madhavansingh/Portfolio/README.md

 ## 📝 Description

-**Madhavan's Portfolio** is a modern and interactive portfolio website built with React.js and Three.js.
-It features 3D animations, smooth scrolling, and a fully responsive design suitable for all devices.
+**Madhavan's Portfolio** is a cutting edge, interactive 3D portfolio showcasing projects and skills with stunning Three.js animations, smooth transitions and a fully responsive design that looks perfect on any device.

 ## ✨ Technologies Used